openedv/ATK-DNESP32S3M-MiniBoard/2_examples/3_MicroPython/1_basic_routines/06_spilcd/README.md

 ### 1 Brief

-The main function of this code is to use a 1.3 or 2.4 inch screen to display experimental information.
+The main function of this code is to use a 0.96 inch screen to display experimental information.

 ### 2 Hardware Hookup